MichaelAquilina/zsh-autoswitch-virtualenv/README.rst

 **Autoswitch file name**

-By default, the `.venv` file is searched for in each directory in order to tell if a virtualenv should be automatically activated.
+By default, the `.venv` file (or virtualenv directory) is searched for in each directory in order to tell if a virtualenv should be automatically activated.

 If this needs to be changed (e.g. it conflicts with something else) then it may be changed by setting the value of ``AUTOSWITCH_FILE``.
 For example: